 Required Core Course (for Training Program and Minor)

-PA 5301 – Population Methods and Issues in the US and Global South
+POP 5301 – Population Methods and Issues in the US and Global South

 This course surveys population trends and issues and teaches basic demographic methods.
 Topics include fertility, mortality, and the demographic transition; population growth and the environment; infant mortality; sexuality and the control of fertility; US trends in family structure; and aging.
 The course is aimed at Master's and Ph.D. students but serious upper- level undergraduates are welcome.
 The course will be "web enhanced" but the home page will be available only to registered students.

-Elective Courses (for population studies minor)
+Elective Courses (for Population Studies Minor)

 FW 5051 Analysis of Populations